14 Informative Facts, Diagram & Parts Of Human Brain For Kids

 Parts Of The Brain And Their Functions

 The brain and spinal cord are part of the central nervous system (CNS).
 The brain weighs just about two to three pounds and appears like a walnut.
-The brain is comprised of three main regions — cerebrum, cerebellum, and brainstem (3).
+The brain is composed of three main regions — cerebrum, cerebellum, and brainstem (3).

 Brain parts and its functions